Make the most of your time in college and follow the action steps outlined below to achieve your career goals.

 Seniors: Applying and Finalizing Plans

-- Visit a career counselor in the early fall to discuss your goals, develop a plan for your job search and ensure transition-readiness.
+- Visit a career coach in the early fall to discuss your goals, develop a plan for your job search and ensure transition-readiness.

 - Assemble a professional portfolio that highlights significant accomplishments and experiences.